IRS LT38 Notice: Prepare for Collection Actions

 Payment Options After Receiving LT38 Notice

 Paying your back taxes is crucial to avoid accruing additional interest and penalties.
-If you cannot pay the balance in full, then you should consider an installment agreement with the IRS to make your tax payments over time.
+If you can, pay in full.
+If you cannot pay the balance in full, then you should consider an installment agreement with the IRS if you owe less than $50,000 to make your tax payments over time, potentially coordinated with ongoing tax preparation in Chicago or your local area to keep you compliant going forward.

 Payment options include online payments or using mail-in payment vouchers specified in the LT38 notice.
-Paying what you can and entering into a payment plan if necessary helps minimize the financial impact of penalties and interest.
+The LT38 notice also includes a QR code that links to the IRS website for online payments.
+Payments can take up to 21 days to post to your account.
+Paying promptly can also help protect any refund you may be entitled to from later offsets or account adjustments.
+Paying what you can and entering into a payment plan if you owe less than $50,000 can help you spread out what you owe through monthly payments and minimize the financial impact of penalties and interest.

 Disputing the Balance Due